 However, if you have a functioning aquarium filter the situation may not escalate because the filter will take care of this.

 Sometimes finding the dead fish can be tricky because not all dead fish float instantly.
 Some even never float and decompose unnoticed in the tank.

 Therefore, keeping a head count can help you to maintain the inventory, and fight against dead fish contamination.

 If you find the dead fish body, carefully examine it and try to figure out what could be the cause.

-Check if the fish is injured, their fins are ragged, or their skins are scuffed, which means the fish was subject to bullying by other tank mates.
+Check if the fish is injured, its fins are ragged, or scuffed, which means the fish was subject to bullying by other tank mates.

 Also, check for white spots and a bloated belly that indicates disease symptoms.